NovatecConsulting/bpm-exercise/chapter2-camunda7/readme.md

 At this point, you already know the business context.
 You and your team have decided to specify this a little further so that it is clear how you want to develop the process in camunda.

+Please read the business context again and adapt your modeled BPMN2.0 model according to the technical specifications.
+It is then your task to implement the BPMN2.0 model using Camunda 7 and SpringBoot.
+Remember: Everyone models and implements things differently.
+It is important that you fulfill the requirements accordingly.

 ### Business Context:
 <u>In concrete terms, the following should be implemented with camunda:</u>